karmi/retire/README.markdown

     end
 ```

-The `Item` instances masquerade themselves as instances of your model in _Rails_
+The `Item` instances masquerade themselves as instances of your model within a _Rails_ application
 (based on the `_type` property retrieved from _ElasticSearch_), so you can use them carefree;
 all the `url_for` or `dom_id` helpers work as expected.